pscedu/psc-wpdocs/neocortex/track4.md

     e.
 Materials – Ising Model, Density Functional Theory
     f.
 CNN/RNN inference
 6. Are you willing to commit to the following as you advance your project?
     a.
-Build a Python class that imports the WFA and contains a “Library” to solve your scientific problem.
+Build a Python class that imports the WFA and contains a “Library” to solve your scientific problem
     b.
-Post on a public GitHub.
+Post on a public GitHub